MLB Logos: 30 Major League Baseball Team Logos and Names

 Texas Rangers Logo

-Since their inception in 1961, the Texas Rangers have been formidable contenders within the American League Baseball’s West Division.
-Originating as the Washington Senators, they later relocated to the dynamic hub of the Dallas-Fort Worth metroplex in Texas, embracing new challenges and a different fan base.
+Since its inception in 1961, the Texas Rangers have been a formidable contender in the West Division of the American League Baseball.
+Originating as the Washington Senators, the team later moved to the dynamic Dallas-Fort Worth center in Texas, where it faced new challenges and new fans.

-1972 marked a significant year for the team as they adopted the name “Rangers.”
-This choice was not arbitrary; it paid homage to the legendary Texas Rangers, a distinguished law enforcement group with deep roots in Texan history.
-Their legacy resonates with courage, resilience, and commitment, attributes the baseball team aspired to emulate on the field.
+1972 was a landmark year for the team when it adopted the Rangers name.
+This choice was not arbitrary; it was a tribute to the legendary Texas Rangers, an outstanding law enforcement group with deep roots in Texas history.

-The Rangers’ emblem stands out yet aligns with the conventional aesthetics of baseball logos.
-An artfully crafted “T” set within a baseball-themed badge is central to its design.
-Complementing this primary design is a pronounced border that boldly displays the team’s name, ensuring their identity remains unmistakable in baseball.
+The Rangers emblem stands out from the traditional aesthetics of baseball logos.
+Central to its design is an artfully crafted letter “T” placed within a baseball-themed badge.
+This emblem is complemented by a pronounced border that highlights the team’s name, allowing it to remain consistently recognizable in baseball.

 Detroit Tigers